Wilsondotzip/HAMixer/README.md

 Before leaving the Arduino IDE take note of what COM port your device is using.
 This will be used when setting up the config file.

 ### Step 6: Running the software
 The hard part is done!
 HAM offers two software varients, a headless and a GUI version both for Windows.
 Download the package you want from the releases page or the repo's software folder.
 Before using the headless version please read [Using Config Files](#using-config-files).
 Make sure the config file, icon and HAM-Headless.exe are in the same folder then open `HAM-WindowsGUI.exe`.
+Thanks to our new QOL update you can check the connection status by looking at the tray icon's colour.
+Green is good, red is bad!
 Here's a quick rundown on how to use the software.

 ![WindowsGUI](https://github.com/Wilsondotzip/HardwareApplicationMixer/blob/experimental/Images/HAM-Controller-BreakdownNewGUI.png)